Bricenio/Angel/README.md

 # Section
 BS IT 3.1C
-    - University of Batangas
+1.University of Batangas
-	- STI College Batangas
+2.STI College Batangas)